jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 	3        Error         err       Error conditions              An application has exceeded its file storage limit and attempts
 																                                 to write are failing.
-  4       Warning        warning   May indicate that an error    A non-root file system has
+  4       Warning        warning   May indicate an error         A non-root file system has
 								                   will occur if action is       only 2GB remaining. not taken.
   5        Notice        notice    Events that are unusual,
 								                   but not error conditions.
   6      Informational   info      Normal operational messages   An application has started,
-								                  that require no action.  	     paused or ended successfull.
+								                   that require no action.       paused or ended successful.
   7        Debug         debug     Information useful to
                   								 developers for debugging
 							                     the application.
 ----- ---------------- ---------- ---------------------------  ----------------------------------

 ### rsyslog